bxparks/AceWire/README.md

 }
 ```

-The critical point is that `MyClass<T_WIRE>` remains unchanged from the previous
+The critical point is that `MyClass<T_WIREI>` remains unchanged from the
-example, and everything should just work.
+previous example, and everything should just work.

 <a name="ThirdPartyCompatibility"></a>
 ### Third Party Compatibility